Anchor text is an integral part of any SEO strategy.

 8. Images

-In the case an image is used as a link, the text that appears in its place when the image can’t be displayed (known as alt text) functions like anchor text.
+Finally, in the case an image is used as a link, the text that appears in its place when the image can’t be displayed (known as alt text) functions as anchor.

-A descriptive alt text is key, without too many keywords.
+A good description is key, without too many keywords.

 Example: